 Although you can technically take the bus around Mallorca, they don’t run as often as you’d think and the schedule is especially limited on the weekends.

-The islands is far too big to explore on foot or with bicycles so if you have an international drivers license, it’s best to rent a car and opt for an exciting Mallorca road trip!
+The island is far too big to explore on foot or with bicycles so if you have an international driver’s license, it’s best to rent a car and opt for an exciting Mallorca road trip!
+It’s definitely one of the best road trips in Spain so don’t miss out on this opportunity if you’re visiting the island.

 Renting a car will also give you the most freedom possible while traveling, so if you come across other great destinations that aren’t included in this Mallorca itinerary, then you can easily add other stops as you please.